alice-lorenzi/Group-project/rdf.md

 }
 ```

-<h2 style="color:#ff0000;">RESULT OBTAINED EXECUTING THE QUERY ON SPARQL BY GEMINI:</h2>
+<h2 style="color:#ff0000;">📸 RESULT OBTAINED EXECUTING THE QUERY ON SPARQL BY GEMINI:</h2>

 ![Gemini shape result](assets/images/gemini-shape-result.png)

 <h2 style="color:#ff0000;">4.
 Triple of the fourth missing information</h2>

 To bridge this gap, we used a "**Chain of Thought**" prompt to systematically **break down** a historical statement regarding the **Stemma dell'Ospedale del Ceppo**.
-The primary **objective** was to apply the ArCo ontology to **formalize** the patronage relationship between the cultural property and its committent, Buonafede Leonardo Spedalingo ([https://w3id.org/arco/resource/Agent/3b24b91d3ef48d6e11dbc72e4b6939e8](https://w3id.org/arco/resource/Agent/3b24b91d3ef48d6e11dbc72e4b6939e8)).
+The primary **objective** was to apply the ArCo ontology to **formalize** the patronage relationship between the cultural property and its committent, [**Buonafede Leonardo Spedalingo**](https://w3id.org/arco/resource/Agent/3b24b91d3ef48d6e11dbc72e4b6939e8)).

-By guiding the process **step-by-step**, the goal was not only to accurately map the real-world entities to their corresponding Internationalized Resource Identifiers (IRIs), but also to correctly assign the **a-cd:hasCommittent** ([https://w3id.org/arco/ontology/context-description/hasCommittent](https://w3id.org/arco/ontology/context-description/hasCommittent)) property.
+By guiding the process **step-by-step**, the goal was not only to accurately map the real-world entities to their corresponding Internationalized Resource Identifiers (IRIs), but also to correctly assign the [**a-cd:hasCommittent**](https://w3id.org/arco/ontology/context-description/hasCommittent) property.
 Ultimately, this workflow generates standard **RDF triples** and a **SPARQL CONSTRUCT** query, providing a clear, reproducible methodology for **enriching** a cultural heritage Knowledge Graph with interoperable and precise linked open data.

 <h2 style="color:#ff0000;">Chain of thought prompting technique</h2>